SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/ShareablePipelines.md

 ---
 sidebar_position: 3
-title: Configured Pipelines
+title: Shareable Pipelines
-id: sharable-pipelines
+id: shareable-pipelines
-description: Sharable Pipelines within the project and to other projects
+description: Shareable Pipelines within the project and to other projects
 tags: []
 ---